A Beginner’s Guide to Science Communication Opportunities in Canada

 Today, there is a growing number of science communication opportunities, where individuals can learn, practice and be paid while making science accessible to a general audience.
 This is a beginner’s guide to science communication opportunities in Canada, which includes outreach, public speaking, writing, journalism and social media initiatives.

 Disclaimer: In the past, I have taken part in some of the listed opportunities (e.g. I was a two-time Features editor at The Medium).
-I have no financial interests in these initiatives — simply an interest to foster and support the next generation of science communicators.
+I have no financial interests in these initiatives (unless marked with an asterisk or stated in the text) — I simply have an interest to foster and support the next generation of science communicators.

 It should also be noted that this is not the first list of opportunities and it is certainly not the most complete.
 But it’s a good place to start!

 There are many short, intensive crash courses dedicated to teaching the fundamentals of science communication.
 This includes: